Chinese cleared of blasphemy in Pakistan

 These good times were changed by three major events that took place in the late 1970s: Zia’s martial law, Khomeini’s revolution and the invasion of Afghanistan by the Soviets.
 Pakistan was no more the same moderate and tolerant country.
 Zia, after hanging an elected prime minister, wanted to use religion as a tool to prolong his rule.
 He tried to introduce Islamic laws as per the concept of the Islamic state envisioned by Maulana Maudoodi.

-Continue reading
+Continue reading We are at war

 When a state is dysfunctional